The Venture Client Model: A Winning Formula for Corporates and Startups (With Real-World Examples)

 What is the venture client model?

-He also clarified the venture client definition by specifying that it's not a supply chain tool.
-Instead, it’s a competitive tool that enables companies to make data-driven decisions about whether or not to engage in long-term collaborations with startups.
-It makes the overall process faster and less risky.
+In essence, the venture client model is a competitive tool that enables companies to make data-driven decisions about whether to engage in long-term collaborations with startups, faster and with less risk.

 How do venture client units work?